 You can buy chicks from various venues so why would you want to think about establishing your own backyard breeding program?
 Here are a few reasons:

-- Crazy thought, but maybe you foresee a time when perhaps the poultry houses can no longer afford to ship chicks to us for whatever reason
+- You foresee a time when perhaps the poultry houses can no longer afford to ship chicks to us for whatever reason.

 A Few Good Men